 Veldhuis MP et al. 2019.
 Cross-boundary human impacts compromise the Serengeti-Mara ecosystem.
 Science 363:1424–1428.

+Venables WN, Ripley.
+2002.
+Modern applied statistics with S. 4th ed, Heidelberg: Springer Verlag.

 Watson JEM, Dudley N, Segan DB, Hockings M. 2014.
 The performance and potential of protected areas.
 Nature 515:67–73.
-Nature Publishing Group.

 Wickham H, Chang W, Henry L, Pedersen TL, Takahashi K, Wilke C, Woo K, Yutani H, Dunnington D, RStudio.
 2020. ggplot2: Create Elegant Data Visualisations Using the Grammar of Graphics.
 Available from https://CRAN.R-project.org/package=ggplot2 (accessed September 1, 2020).

 Wittemyer G, Elsen P, Bean WT, Burton ACO, Brashares JS.
 2008.
 Accelerated Human Population Growth at Protected Area Edges.
 Science 321:123–126.
-American Association for the Advancement of Science.

 Yoshida KCS, Meter PEV, Holekamp KE.
 2016.
 Variation among free-living spotted hyenas in three personality traits.
 Behaviour 153:1665–1722.
-Brill.

-Figure-legend page
+Figure legends

 Figure 1.
 Study area, spatial data, and hyena roadkill distribution. (a) Location of the Serengeti ecosystem in Tanzania. (b) The Serengeti ecosystem, and the broad location of the migratory wildebeest herds between August and October (yellow) and between late December and early May (green).
 Serengeti NP: Serengeti National Park, NCA: Ngorongoro Conservation Area, MMR: Maasai Mara Reserve. (c) The road network of the Serengeti NP considered in our analysis and recorded roadkills with GPS coordinates.
-Thick lines represent the main ‘muram’ roads; thin lines represent the tracks used for ranger patrols, safari drives and access to lodges and campsites; yellow dots represent roadkills. (d) Adult male killed by a vehicle on a safari road.
+Thick lines represent the main ‘murram’ roads; thin lines represent the tracks used for ranger patrols, safari drives and access to lodges and campsites; yellow dots represent roadkills. (d) Adult male killed by a vehicle on a safari road.
 Photograph by Sonja Metzger. (e-g) Amenities (e), waterways and waterbodies (f), and land cover (g) in the study area. (h) The road network considered in our analysis segmented into 2.5km long segments for statistical analysis.
 Alternating colors (black and red) identify individual segments.

 Figure 2.
 Effect of environmental characteristics and road types on hyena roadkill incidence. (a) Estimated mean number of carcasses per segment on the main road and on tracks.
-Error bars indicate 95% confidence intervals. (b-c) Estimated mean number of carcasses per segment as a function of the distance to the (b) closest building, (c) closet water source or riverine habitat on main roads and on tracks.
+Error bars indicate 95% confidence intervals. (b-c) Estimated mean number of carcasses per segment as a function of the distance to the (b) closest building, (c) closest water source or riverine habitat on main roads and on tracks.
 Ribbons indicate 95% confidence intervals. (d) Estimated mean number of carcasses per segment as a function of the percentage of woodland cover in a 1km-wide buffer along the road.
 Numerical variables were set at their mean value.

 Figure 3.
 Temporal and spatiotemporal patterns of hyena roadkills. (a) Number of hyena roadkill carcasses recorded between 1989 and 2019 by month. (b) Expected and observed number of carcasses of adults and subadults recorded between 1989 and 2019 by season. (c) Spatial distribution of adult and subadult roadkills recorded between 1989 and 2020 by season.
 Violin plots show the distribution of roadkills by season along the latitudinal and longitudinal axes.
+Migratory herds are located in the southeast during the wet season (dark green) and in the north and Maasai Mara National Reserve (MMR) during the dry season (yellow).

 Figure 4.
 Effect of age, sex and social status on hyena roadkills. (a).
 Expected and observed number of individuals of each age classes among roadkilled hyenas. (b) Expected and observed number of females and males among roadkilled adults. (c) Social status of the seven adult females and the subadult female belonging to the three study clans. -1, 0, and +1 are the lowest, the median and the highest rank, respectively.